 Then with his original dream back in 1987 still firmly in mind, he then set about trying to reduce it in size and cost.

-2013 saw the first results of these efforts - although the cost proved slightly easier to reduce than the size !
-The original discOveryOne was built around a DJ turntable with compact versions of Monks proprietary components fitted inside it.
-With the introduction of laser cutting in house, next came the Redux version, and then the microLight.
+2013 saw the first results of these efforts - although the cost proved slightly easier to reduce than its size !
+The original discOveryOne was built around a DJ turntable with compact versions of Monks proprietary components fitted inside.
+With the introduction of laser cutting in house, next came the Redux version, then the microLight.

 But still the price was too high for a truly entry level cleaner - mainly because the heart of the Monks, a medical diaphragm suction pump imported from Germany, costs over 300,-€ / US$400.

-Jonathan started experimenting with smaller, more compact components and selected a final set which combined all the features he needed: reliability, performance and low noise.
+Jonathan started experimenting with smaller, more compact components and selected a final set which combined all the features he needed: reliability, performance and quietness.

-This surely would be the ideal cabinet for a record cleaner.
+This would surely make the ideal cabinet for a record cleaner for the home.

 Months of intensive research followed, sampling different grades of materials not just for the cabinet but also other main hardware including the platter and vacuum arm.
-Some bamboo did not impress - most suppliers' sheets did not stay bonded, or deformed during machining or with prolonged exposure to cleaning fluids.
-Then new lacquers with reduced eco impact were sourced to effectively seal in the sheet material and our machining.
+Some bamboo did not impress - most suppliers' sheets did not stay bonded, or deformed during machining or with exposure to fluids.
+New lacquers with reduced eco impact were sourced to effectively seal in the sheet material and the Monks machining.
 These choices could not be "tree hugging" just for the sake of it - everything had to be workable, practical, attractive, and pass the tests of time.

 From these the final selections were made.
 Jonathan had already launched the discOvery range of biodegradable record cleaning fluids back in 2008, now Keith Monks's biggest selling product.

 Jonathan: "It's been a labour of love - literally.
 But if I had not had that dream all those years ago, I would never have brought back Keith Monks Audio.
 Precision record cleaning, not just for the privileged few or those in the know, but for everybody."

 "In fifteen years I've learned a lot, and I hope it shows in what we do now, and the happiness we bring to people and how they can truly experience the wonders of their music and the system they play it on, for the very first time."